gumaerc-testorg/sts.009-spring-2012/content/pages/readings.md

 {{< tdopen >}}

 Wallace, Alfred Russel.
 "On the Law Which Has Regulated the Introduction of New Species."
-(1855) \[This is available online at: [TopSCHOLAR at Western Kentucky University](http://digitalcommons.wku.edu/dlps_fac_arw/2/).\]
+(1855) \[This is available online at: {{% resource_link "3c267b89-fb1d-4c57-b5e5-2f3797c553bf" "TopSCHOLAR at Western Kentucky University" %}}.\]

 {{< tdclose >}}